StevenWeathers/thunderdome-planning-poker/docs/DEVELOPING.md

 make dev-go
 ```

+## Let the Pointing Battles begin!

+Run the server and visit [http://localhost:8080](http://localhost:8080)

 ## Restful API Changes

 The restful API is documented using swagger, any changes to that documentation require regenerating the docs with the